zedlopez/ifm/The Recipe Book.md

 		say "It's delicious!"
 		rule succeeds.

-The addition of "rule succeeds" tells Inform that the instead action was a success rather than a failure; this is not usually very important with the player's own actions, but can be useful for actions performed by other characters, so that a successfully replaced action is not followed by the disconcerting line
+The addition of `rule succeeds` tells Inform that the instead action was a success rather than a failure; this is not usually very important with the player's own actions, but can be useful for actions performed by other characters, so that a successfully replaced action is not followed by the disconcerting line

 	Clark is unable to do that.

 Before and After offer alternative easy forms of modification; the chapter on [Basic Actions] explains all three.

 Changing the way an action works in all cases is usually better addressed by changing the main rulebook, rather than with one (or many) instead rules.
-We may add new check, carry out, and report rules to existing action rulebooks.
-The chapter on [Advanced Actions] describes these, and ends with some guidelines on when to use before, instead, and after, and when to use check, carry out, and report.
+We may add new `check`, `carry out`, and `report` rules to existing action rulebooks.
+The chapter on [Advanced Actions] describes these, and ends with some guidelines on when to use `before`, `instead`, and `after`, and when to use `check`, `carry out`, and `report`.

 Similarly, we may delete, move, or replace rules that are already present (see the chapter on [Rulebooks]).
 This is handy if we decide that an action has restrictions that we dislike and want to abolish.
-If the restriction we need to change is part of the accessibility rules–those which check whether the player can take, see, and touch items–we may need to look at "Changing reachability" or "Changing visibility" in the chapter on [Advanced Actions] (to revise what is allowed), or at "Deciding the scope of something" in the chapter on [Activities] (to influence what can be seen when).
+If the restriction we need to change is part of the accessibility rules–those which check whether the player can take, see, and touch items–we may need to look at "Changing reachability" or "Changing visibility" in the chapter on [Advanced Actions] (to revise what is allowed), or at `Deciding the scope of something` in the chapter on [Activities] (to influence what can be seen when).

 If, for instance, the player character is a burly fellow who can lift any other character they like: